 Why would Operational Excellence in Oil and Gas be important?
 Ponder this for a second, 69% of Oil and Gas organizations don’t link budget and resource planning to strategy.
 Can you imagine what would happen if they did?

-Well, with an operational excellence program in place, budget, strategy and resources are intrinsically linked – driving world class performance.
+Well, with an operational excellence program in place, budget, strategy, safety and resources are intrinsically linked – driving world class performance.

 Now operational excellence in Oil and Gas is not new, but it is somewhat new to the industry.
 Operational excellence first came to light in a book authored by Michael Treacy and Fred Weirsema.
 It was a research book based on what sets market leaders apart from the pack, titled “The Discipline of Market Leaders: Choose Your Customers, Narrow Your Focus, Dominate Your Market”.
 And what their research showed is that market leaders in the business world could excel if they concentrate their efforts on one of three buckets.